• 6-Minute Article

 Turning 59½

-What to do: Talk with your financial professional and your tax and legal advisors about how withdrawing money now will affect future cash flow and taxes.
+What to do: In addition to your tax and legal professionals, talk with your financial professional and your tax and legal advisors about how withdrawing money now could affect future cash flow and taxes.

 You may find yourself wanting to develop new skills or nurture an interest you’ve had for years.
-Perhaps after working full time for your entire career, you want to cut back on your hours to have more time for volunteering.
-Or maybe you’d like to start your own business.
+Perhaps you want to cut back on your work hours to have more time for volunteering, or maybe you’d like to start your own business.

 What to do: Reach out to others in the field for advice on the best way to get started.
-If you’re still working full time, see if your employer offers a sabbatical or will support your taking classes to learn a new skill.
+If you’re still working full time, see if your employer would offer a sabbatical or will support you taking classes to learn a new skill.

 Turning 62

-You may be eligible to take Social Security, but there’s much to consider before you begin collecting benefits.
-Generally, you will receive a reduced benefit if you begin taking social security benefits prior to reaching your social security normal retirement age (which is based on your year of birth).
-Waiting a few years generally means reaping larger benefits in the future.
+You may be eligible to take Social Security, but there’s more to consider before you begin collecting benefits.
+Generally, you will receive a reduced benefit if you begin taking Social Security benefits prior to reaching your full retirement age as defined by the Social Security Administration (which is based on your year of birth).
+Waiting a few years usually means reaping larger benefits in the future.

-“My clients and I have a lot of conversations about this,” Olmstead says.
-“Generally speaking, the longer you wait, if you can, you’ll get an 8% increase in Social Security each year.”1
+“My clients and I have a lot of conversations about this,” Don says.
+“Generally speaking, the longer you wait, if you can, you’ll get an 8% increase in Social Security benefits each year.”3

-“I’m going to try to get the bigger benefit without having to downsize,” Parker says.
+“I’m going to try to get the bigger benefit without having to downsize,” Drew says.
 “It’s about having a goal and figuring out how to get there.”

-Alternatively, Timothy Wiedman, 67, of Michigan, opted to draw Social Security benefits when he reached 62.
+Alternatively, Timothy Wiedman, 67, of Michigan opted to draw Social Security benefits when he reached 62.
 The tenured professor retired early because of health issues.
-He was worried about rising healthcare costs, but with careful planning and a move to a more affordable town and smaller apartment, Wiedman is able to live comfortably on his reduced Social Security benefits and a state pension.
+He was worried about rising health care costs, but with careful planning and a move to a more affordable town and smaller apartment, Timothy is able to live comfortably on his reduced Social Security benefits and a state pension.

-“Everything has worked out fine, and I’m enjoying retirement living,” Wiedman says.
-“A longstanding plan for delayed retirement can easily be thrown into disarray by unanticipated health issues.
+“Everything has worked out fine, and I’m enjoying retirement living,” Timothy says.
+“A long-standing plan for delayed retirement can easily be thrown into disarray by unanticipated health issues.
 But with sufficient planning and a bit of financial discipline, taking early retirement is a possibility that many folks can achieve.”

-What to do: Everyone’s financial situation is different, so talk to your financial advisor and your tax and legal advisors about when you should consider taking Social Security benefits.
-You can learn more about your benefit levels by visiting ssa.gov.
+What to do: Everyone’s financial situation is different, so talk to your tax, legal, and financial professionals about when you should consider taking Social Security benefits.
+You can learn more about your benefit levels by visiting www.ssa.gov.

 Turning 65

 For most individuals, this is the year you become eligible for Medicare.
-If you’re retired and have Medicare Part B, if you don’t sign up for Medicare during your initial enrollment window, you'll face a 10% increase in Part B premiums for every year-long period you're eligible for coverage but don't enroll.2 If you’re still working, the size of your employer plan determines whether you need to enroll.
+If you’re retired and don’t sign up for Medicare Part B during your initial enrollment window, you’ll face a 10% increase in Part B premiums for every year-long period you’re eligible for coverage but don’t enroll.4 If you’re still working, the size of your employer plan determines whether you need to enroll.

-What to do: Contact your state’s State Health Insurance Assistance Program, which is not connected to an insurance company or health plan, for information and help with choosing a Medicare plan.
+What to do: Contact your local State Health Insurance Assistance Program, which is not connected to an insurance company or health plan, for information and help with choosing a Medicare plan.

 Becoming a Grandparent

 Consider helping your precious new family member start on firm financial footing.
-Think about opening a 529 college savings plan in the child’s name.
-These tax-advantaged savings plans are designed to encourage saving for future education costs as earnings grow free of federal tax.
+Look into opening a 529 college savings plan in the child’s name.5 These tax-advantaged savings plans are designed to encourage saving for future education costs as earnings grow free of federal tax.

-Other options for grandparents include setting up a UTMA or UGMA account, which are custodial accounts established by the Uniform Transfers to Minors and Uniform Gifts to Minors acts.
+Other options for grandparents include setting up a UTMA or UGMA account, which are custodial accounts established by the Uniform Transfers to Minors Act and Uniform Gifts to Minors Act.
 While you serve as the custodian, the child is the account holder.

 What to do: Talk to your tax, legal, and financial professionals about which account type is right for you and your family.